dotlattice/LatticeObjectTree/README.md

 ## Object Tree

-While the primary use case of this library is for comparing objects, you can also use the `ObjectTree` class directly for all kinds of purposes.
+While the primary goal of this library is to support comparing objects, you can also use the `ObjectTree` class for other purposes.

-Here's a very basic example of creating an ObjectTree directly:
+Here's a very basic example of creating an `ObjectTree` directly:

 ```c#
 var tree = ObjectTree.Create("hello world");